 The midwife gives notice of the birth and makes sure that the child is assigned a civil registration number.

-However, if the child was born at home with a midwife present, the midwife must complete a Notification on birth and send it to the mother's local registrar.
-In this case the child is assigned a civil registration number by the local registrar who also completes the birth registration.
+However, if the child was born at home with a midwife present, the midwife must complete a Notification on birth and deliver it to the mother's registrar within 14 days from the time of birth.
+The child is assigned a civil registration number by the registrar who also completes the birth registration.

-If the midwife was not present when your child was born, you as parents must give notice of the birth yourselves.
+If you give birth to your child without the presence of a midwife, you as parents must give notice of the birth yourselves.
 In this case follow this process:

 - Find and download the notification on birth registration on paper